neonevm/neon-contracts/contracts/composability/README.md

 The `createInitializeATA` function can be used for three different purposes:

-* To create and in initialize an associated token account (ATA) to be used by `msg.sender` to send tokens through the **CallSPLTokenProgram** contract.
+* To create and initialize an associated token account (ATA) to be used by `msg.sender` to send tokens through the **CallSPLTokenProgram** contract.
 In this case, both the `owner` and `tokenOwner` parameters passed to the function should be left empty.
 The ATA to be created is derived from `msg.sender` and a `nonce` (that can be incremented to create different ATAs).
 The owner of the ATA is the **CallSPLTokenProgram** contract.
 The `transferTokens` function